rotki/rotki/docs/usage_guide.rst

 API key permissions
 --------------------

-rotki only needs read-only permissions for your accounts.
+Rotki only needs read-only permissions for your accounts.
 As a general rule, exchanges (e.g. Binance, Coinbase Pro) group all the read-only permissions as "read" or "view".

 .. image:: images/add_exchange_api_keys_binance.png
    :alt: Simple API key permissions